slatedocs/slate/source/includes/_errors.md

 500 | Transaction Failed
 501 | Transaction Not Confirmed: polled network but could not confirm transaction 502 | Duplicate Transaction
-651 | Ethereum Not Found: no active Ethereum node(s) found
+650 | Loopback Not Found: loopback interface required for synchronous local commands 651 | Ethereum Not Found: no active Ethereum node(s) found

 Contract Errors